seanxmcdaniel/READMEGenerator/README.md

   ## Project Description

-  The Tech Blog is a way for Tech enthusiasts everywhere to stay connected.
-Sign up and network with like-minded developers worldwide.
-Post updates and comment on your friend's posts.
+The Professional README generator is a back end node application that uses inquirer to generate a professional README file based on a user's input.

   ## Installation